KhaledM0hamed/Backend-Developer/intro.md

 </strong></h4>

 > No, “v1.2.3” is not a semantic version.
 However, prefixing a semantic version with a “v” is a common way (in English) to indicate it is a version number.
 Abbreviating “version” as “v” is often seen with version control.
 Example: git tag v1.2.3 -m "Release version 1.2.3", in which case “v1.2.3” is a tag name and the semantic version is “1.2.3”.

+## 1.2 SSH

+<h3 align='center'><strong>How Does SSH Work</strong></h3>

+> SSH, or Secure Shell, is a remote administration protocol that allows users to control and modify their remote servers over the Internet.
+>
+> If you’re using Linux or Mac, then using SSH is very simple.
+If you use Windows, you will need to utilize an SSH client to open SSH connections.
+>
+> The most popular SSH client is PuTTY.

+<h3 align='center'><strong>Understanding Different Encryption Techniques</strong></h3>

+The significant advantage offered by SSH over its predecessors is the use of encryption to ensure secure transfer of information between the host and the client. `Host` refers to the remote server you are trying to access, while the `client` is the computer you are using to access the host.
+There are three different encryption technologies used by SSH:

+1. Symmetrical encryption
+2. Asymmetrical encryption
+3. Hashing.

+<h4><strong>Symmetric Encryption</strong></h4>

+> Symmetric encryption is a form of encryption where a `secret key` is used for both encryption and decryption of a message by both the client and the host.
+Effectively, any one possessing the key can decrypt the message being transferred.
+>
+> Symmetrical encryption is often called `shared key` or `shared secret` encryption.
+There is usually only one key that is used, or sometimes a pair keys where one key can easily be calculated using the other key.
+>
+> The process of creating a symmetric key is carried out by a `key exchange algorithm`.

+<h4><strong>Asymmetric Encryption</strong></h4>

+> Unlike symmetrical encryption, asymmetrical encryption uses two separate keys for encryption and decryption.
+These two keys are known as the `public key` and the `private key`.
+Together, both these keys form a `public-private key pair`.
+>
+> The relation between the two keys is highly complex: a message that is encrypted by a machine’s public key, can only be decrypted by the same machine’s private key.
+This one-way relation means that the public key cannot decrypt its own messages, nor can it decrypt anything encrypted by the private key.
+>
+>
+> Unlike the general perception, asymmetrical encryption is not used to encrypt the entire SSH session.
+Instead, it is only used during the key exchange algorithm of symmetric encryption.
+Before initiating a secured connection, both parties generate temporary public-private key pairs, and share their respective private keys to produce the shared secret key.
+>
+> Once a secured symmetric communication has been established, the server uses the clients public key to generate and challenge and transmit it to the client for authentication.
+If the client can successfully decrypt the message, it means that it holds the private key required for the connection.
+The SSH session then begins.

+<h4><strong>Hashing</strong></h4>

+> One-way hashing is another form of cryptography used in Secure Shell Connections.
+One-way-hash functions differ from the above two forms of encryption in the sense that they are never meant to be decrypted.
+They generate a unique value of a fixed length for each input that shows no clear trend which can exploited.
+This makes them practically impossible to reverse.
+>
+> It is easy to generate a cryptographic hash from a given input, but impossible to generate the input from the hash.
+This means that if a client holds the correct input, they can generate the crypto-graphic hash and compare its value to verify whether they possess the correct input.
+>
+> SSH uses hashes to verify the authenticity of messages.
+This is done using `HMACs`, or `H`ash-`b`ased `M`essage `A`uthentication `C`odes.
+This ensures that the command received is not tampered with in any way.

+>Each message that is transmitted must contain a `MAC`, which is calculated using the symmetric key, packet sequence number, and the message contents.
+It is sent outside the symmetrically encrypted data as the concluding section of the communication packet.